tiisanoja/ruuvi/README.md

 ## Running

 Before running the binary, setup config.yml.
-Provide database settings for InfluxDB.
-In config.yml there are examples for InfluxDB 1.8 and 2.x.
-Please note that those two versions are configured totally different way.
+Provide database settings for QuestDB.
+In config.yml there are examples for QuestDB.
 You need also to give name for sensors and provide MAC addresses of RuuviTags.
-Only those sensors are stored to the database which MAC address is provided in config.yml.
-Each RuuviTag sensor is stored in 15s interval by default to save some disk space.
+Only those sensors are stored to the database.
+Each RuuviTag sensor measurements are stored in 15s interval by default to save some disk space.
 True interval is bit more because RuuviTag is sending measurements between 1-3s depending on configuration and firmware installed to RuuviTag.
 In config.yml you can specify storing interval if something else than 15s is needed.

-There is startRuuvi.sh which can be used at least on RaspberryPi to start application.
+There is startRuuvi.sh shell script which can be used at least on RaspberryPi to start application.
 It will trun green led on when application is runnig.
 You can comment that part from the script if you do not want that functionality.

-Config.yml needs to be in the same directory with binary.
+Config.yml needs to be in the same directory with the ruuvi binary.

 ### Example
 1. mkdir -p /opt/ruuvi